Your phone can do everything else, so why not use it to control your TV, too?

 What phones does the Peel app support?

-For non-smart TVs and other infrared-only devices, you'll need an Android phone with a built-in infrared transmitter like the Samsung Galaxy S6 Edge, the Huawei P10 Plus, the Huawei P20 Pro or the LG G5.
+For non-smart TVs and other infrared-only devices, you'll need an Android phone with a built-in infrared transmitter.

 For Wi-Fi compatible smart TVs and all other smart devices, the Peel app will happily work with any iPhone running iOS 8.0 or later and almost any Android device on the market.

-Use the Peel app with a new Huawei P20 Pro and compare the latest plans below
+Use the Peel app with a new Huawei Mate 20 Pro and compare the latest plans below